evelyn0410/backstage-custom/docs/getting-started/getting-started.md

 ---
-id: getting-start
+id: getting-started
-title: Getting Start
+title: Getting Started
 description: Documentation on How to get started with Backstage
 ---